Study Board Cand.merc.

 Teaching format Face-to-face

-Learning consultants’ reflection on the NN connection of this activity
+The NN connections of this activity

 Key objective(s) aligned with this activity